Economics and Politics

 In addition to satisfying the University’s general entry requirements, please note:

 - Applicants are encouraged to avoid studying both Economics and Business Studies A2-levels.

-- We do not accept Advanced Higher Statistics as a substitute for AH Mathematics.
-If you are taking both of these subjects at this level then a Advanced Higher is necessary.
+- We do not accept Advanced Higher Statistics as a substitute for Advanced Higher Mathematics.
+If you are taking both of these subjects at this level then an Advanced Higher is necessary.

 - If you are studying for the IB Diploma please note that we do not accept Mathematical Studies at standard level instead of standard level Mathematics.

 - We welcome applications from those with other qualifications equivalent to our standard entry requirements and from mature students with non-standard qualifications or who may have had a break in their study.